arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * It is often heard that one of the most important goals in Object-Oriented Design (and code design in general) is to have High Cohesion and Loose Coupling.
 What does it mean?
 Why is it that important and how is it achieved?
 * Why does array index start with '0' in most of the languages?
-* How tests and TDD influence code design?
+* How do tests and TDD influence code design?
 * Write a snippet of code violating the Don't Repeat Yourself (DRY) principle.
 Then, explain why is it a bad design, and fix it.
 * What's the difference between cohesion and coupling?
 * What is refactoring useful for?